Frequently Asked Questions

 If you answered yes to any of these presentations which are commonly caused by musculoskeletal restrictions, then chiropractic may be able to help.

-As a chiropractor with qualifications in the specialties of nursing paediatrics/midwife I also take an active interest in working with babies and children who present with the following issues providing education, useful tips and advice on treatment strategies
+As a chiropractor with qualifications in paediatric nursing/midwifery, I also take an active interest in working with babies and children who present with the following issues providing education, useful tips and advice on treatment strategies

 - Constipation which includes lots of squirming and grunting between bowel motions